0xPolygon/polygon-docs/docs/cdk/overview.md

 Polygon Chain Development Kit (CDK) is a modular, open source software toolkit for blockchain developers which supports the installation and configuration of a variety of chain architectures.
 Polygon CDK empowers developers to launch new L2 chains running Polygon zkEVM technology on Ethereum or, in the future, transition existing Layer 1 (L1) chains into ZK-EVM L2s.

 !!! warning "ZK-EVM versus zkEVM"
-    - Whenever we refer to **ZK-EVM** chains, this is meant in a general sense and includes any zero-knowledge rollup chain
+    - Whenever we refer to **ZK-EVM** chains, this is meant in a general sense and includes any zero-knowledge rollup chain.
     - Whenever we are specifically referring to the Polygon zkEVM product, we use **zkEVM**.

 ## CDK options